rizwanh-MFST/Fabric_Practice/Lab_Guide_Army_Readiness_Analytics.md

 ### **What You Accomplished:**

-✅ **Data Ingestion**: Loaded CSV files into Lakehouse Bronze tables using notebooks
+✅ **Data Ingestion**: Loaded CSV files from GitHub into Lakehouse Bronze tables using Dataflow Gen2

-✅ **Data Transformation**: Used PySpark to transform raw data into curated Silver and Gold layers
+✅ **Data Transformation**: Used Dataflow Gen2 (Power Query) to transform raw data into curated Silver and Gold layers

 ✅ **Data Modeling**: Built a semantic model with relationships and DAX measures

 ✅ **Visualization**: Created a Power BI dashboard with KPIs and interactive visuals

-✅ **Automation**: (Optional) Scheduled automated refreshes for the entire pipeline
+✅ **Automation**: (Optional) Scheduled automated refreshes for pipeline and semantic model

 ### **Microsoft Fabric Benefits for Army Operations:**